Pitta-Pacifying Recipe: Coconut Ginger Truffles

 - Dark chocolate chips, melted (try to get at least 70% cacao)

 Line a baking tray with parchment paper.
 Mix all of the ingredients together, minus the chocolate.
-It should reach a consistency where if you squeeze a handful, it will stick together.
-Roll the mixture into balls, and place them in the baking tray.
-Take your melted chocolate, and place a dollop of the chocolate over the tops of each truffle.
+It should reach a consistency where a small handful will easily stick together when squeezed.
+Roll the mixture into balls and place them on the baking tray.
+Take your melted chocolate and place a dollop of the chocolate over the tops of each truffle.
 Alternatively, roll each truffle gently in coconut flakes.

-Freeze your truffles overnight and enjoy the next morning as a treat!
+Freeze your truffles overnight and enjoy the next day as a wholesome, nourishing, and well-deserved treat!

-Be sure to keep these in the fridge/freezer when you’re not eating them to ensure that they don’t melt or fall apart!
+Be sure to store these in the fridge or freezer to ensure that they don’t melt or fall apart.